-Students who are unable to present for an out of class assessment task/assignment for valid reasons may apply to the Head Teacher for an extension prior to the due date for submission for the task by completing an illness/misadventure appeal.
+Students who are unable to be present for an out of class assessment task/assignment for a valid reason may apply to the Head Teacher for an extension prior to the due date for submission of the task by completing an Illness/Misadventure Appeal.
 It should not be assumed that an application will be accepted.